Dyson is no stranger to incrementally improving its product line.

 All things considered, I would say the Dyson V7 has a solid value.
 The cleaning performance on hardwood floors did not stack up well against the V8, but the rest of the cleaning tests proved to be a breeze for the V7.

-Price also fluctuates depending on the model of the V7 you purchase, but the overall price is still going to be less than the V8.
+Price fluctuates depending on the model of the V7 you purchase, but in general the V7 should be less than the V8.

 - Warranty – 2 years

-- Returns – 30 days via Dyson.com, other retailers may vary
+- Returns – Varies by retailer, other retailers may vary

 - Check Price